 - Here, set your desired Column width and click OK.

 Finally, the result is the following.

-Read More: How to Fix Cell Size in Excel (11 Quick Ways)
+Read More: How to Reset Cell Size to Default in Excel

 We cannot resize the merged cells properly.
 It makes the matter complicated at this time.
 We often get into this trouble while using Excel.
 Here, look at the image below.